csecrepublic/fetch-coding-challenge/README.md

 I initially planned to use Ruby on Rails for this project, but I realized I didn't need that level of robustness.
 Sinatra is a much lighter-weight framework that also offers well-documented database support through ActiveRecord.

+## No connection issue
+When the app is run locally, it fails to establish a connection with the Payers table.
+I have tried a couple things to remedy this: I checked Stack Overflow to see if anyone had had similar problems, and most of the answers said that a table will not establish a connection until it's being used.
+I tried to establish a connection by creating a new Payer record in IRB, but I was getting the same error.
+Any call to a rake command would produce an error as well.
+I tried following a few beginner's tutorials to make sure my `config` and `environment` files were set up correctly, and I triple-checked all my file paths.

+Originally, I mapped out the program with POROs (plain old Ruby objects) so that I could get the site up and running and really understand my algorithm before transferring everything to ActiveRecord, which is a newer framework for me.
+The site was working fine (though obviously not storing any information after each HTTP request), so I know the issue is with the database.

-## Issues & ideas
+## Other issues & ideas
-* MAJOR ERROR: When the app is run locally, the app fails to establish a connection with the Payers table
 * More robust form validation
 * Refactor controller code into models